Symplectic fermions in general domains: The space of fields

-\begin{rmk} The currents~$\HolCurrentChi$ and $\HolCurrentEta$ can be seen to be Virasoro primary states by a straightforward computation.
+\begin{ex} The currents~$\HolCurrentChi$ and $\HolCurrentEta$ can be seen to be Virasoro primary states by a straightforward computation.
 They are related to the ground states via the action of the Virasoro modes by

-It is also straightforward to see that the currents have conformal dimension~$1$.
+It is also straightforward to check that the currents have conformal dimension~$1$.
 In Section~\ref{subsec: L-1}, we will see that these algebraic relations have the interpretation~"$\HolCurrentEta = \partial\GroundEta$" and "$\HolCurrentChi = \partial\GroundChi$" within correlation functions.
-For this reason, we interpret the states~$\HolCurrentEta$ and $\HolCurrentChi$ as the \textit{currents} of the ground fermions~$\GroundEta$ and $\GroundChi$, respectively. $\diamond$ \end{rmk} In Figure~\ref{fig: ground states - chiral Vir}, we show visually the ground states and the currents, and their relations via Virasoro modes.
+For this reason, we interpret the states~$\HolCurrentEta$ and $\HolCurrentChi$ as the \textit{currents} of the ground fermions~$\GroundEta$ and $\GroundChi$, respectively. $\diamond$ \end{ex} In Figure~\ref{fig: ground states - chiral Vir}, we show visually the ground states and the currents, and their relations via Virasoro modes.